Certain indulges in life come with the sweetest , most satisfying tags- Gluten Free Flourless Chocolate Cake.

 When I first chanced upon this gooey fudgy flourless Chocolate Cake which has no flour to dilute and distract from the absolute chocolate bliss, I was sold…Hook line and sinker and fall flat on my face, dreaming about this cake, walking like a zombie into the kitchen and following the instructions till I baked and ate this hell of a chocolate cake kinda infatuation.

-There are a lot of flourless chocolate cake recipes available online and I have tried and tested my share of them in the search of the perfect one.Some flourless chocolate cake recipes border on custards, some are actually fudges and some are airy and intense at the same time, giving you that heady dose of dark chocolate with every bite you take.I was looking for a flourless cake that’s not too dark,fudgy but not dense, intense but not over powering and a cake that needed no un heard of or costly ingredients.
+There are a lot of Gluten Free Flourless Chocolate Cake recipes available online and I have tried and tested my share of them in the search of the perfect one.Some flourless chocolate cake recipes border on custards, some are actually fudges and some are airy and intense at the same time, giving you that heady dose of dark chocolate with every bite you take.I was looking for a flourless cake that’s not too dark,fudgy but not dense, intense but not over powering and a cake that needed no un heard of or costly ingredients.

 In one word this cake is “Pure”.Pure Chocolate Cake satisfying the darkest chocolate craving.No distractors, no adornments except for the dusting of powdered sugar.